anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 <hr>

 ### 2. The exercise
 We will analyze Chicago crimes in this lab, based off of the Chicago Crimes public dataset in BigQuery.
-There is a precreated notebook that we will go through for the experience.
+Vertex AI workbench is pre-created along with upload of a pre-created Chicago Crimes Analytics notebook into the managed notebook instance's /home/jupyter directory, ready for use.

+**Goals:**
+1. Understand how to create and attach a Dataproc Serverless Spark interactive session to your Jupyter notebook
+2. Learn how to switch the Dataproc Serverless Spark interactive session created, between notebooks
+3. Learn to navigate Dataproc UI for the Serverless Spark interactive session
+4. Browse the Spark UI of the persistent Spark History Server, for the Serverless Spark interactive session
+5. Learn how to anayze data in BigQuery using the BigQuery Spark connector.

 **Pre-requisite:**
 1. Ensure that any preview features are allow-listed by product engineering, ahead of time